AUSAXS/AUSAXS/README.md

  * [ ] PartialHistogramManager: Consider redoing the data structure of CompactCoordinates (arrays?)
  * [ ] Try to derive an analytical solution of the chi2 problem.
 Differentiate chi2 with respect to each variable, and set each expression equal to zero.
 As long as it's not an iterative equation, it should be good.
  * [ ] Make a superclass for ScatteringHistogram (maybe just use PartialHistogram?) which contains only p_tot, and defines all operations which uses only this.
 Then change the return type of PartialHistogramManager to this - right now some operations are ill-defined on it.
+ * [ ] Make more tests.
+More specifically, a test of the histogram generation is needed.
+Create a small grid of known atoms, and compare the output histogram with the analytical one.

 # Stuff to consider
 ## Grid: